-Plus eight (8) additional credits from any BI 300 level or above, or CH 305, 306 Biochemistry I and Lab or CH 405, 406 Biochemistry II and Lab.
+Students must also take three (3) additional elective courses at the BI300 level or above, or CH 305, 306 Biochemistry I and Lab or CH 405, 406 Biochemistry II and Lab.
+At least one of the upper-level elective courses must have an accompanying laboratory.